lkcozy/code-notes/notes/communication/writing/writing_academic.md

 - An emphasis on domain awareness and collaboration can help create additional traction across industries.
 - Greater awareness will aid in the evolution of these key technologies.
 - Research shows that `pairing` intuition `with` analytical thinking `helps` you make better decisions.
+- Research reports that provide `granular insights` are a crucial tool.
+- SDIs were created to streamline people, process, technologies, and deliver a wide array of data.
+- `With new challenges being posed by 21st century technologies and data availability, questions about how SDIs can be further optimized to meet modern needs are emerging`.
+- `Now more than ever this data also needs to be delivered safely and securely.`
+- The OGC Modernizing SDI Concept Development Study aims to overcome these challenges to identify technology gaps and define the future of SDIs.

 ## Challenges